Ending cosmetics testing on animals

 - Mobilise compassionate citizens through high profile campaigns

-- Promote and encourage brands to go cruelty free with Leaping Bunny
+- Promote and encourage companies to go cruelty free by becoming Leaping Bunny approved

 Traditionally, animals have been used in painful tests to demonstrate that cosmetics are effective and safe to use.
 Yet transferring the results of animal tests to humans has proven to be problematic and misleading in many cases.